 She proudly shows us the millstone; there is a scent of wood in this room , of tradition, of wisdom.
 It’s nice to talk to Gina, her bakery reflects her reserved, kind and friendly character.
 Her eyes sparkle as she talks about her work (many hours of work!), her son Luca, who joined the business, and the results achieved day after day, year after year.

 It is no a secret that, thanks to this work method and the attention to the choice of ingredients, Agri Bio Panificio has earned many awards and accolades throughout Italy, such as the inclusion in the prestigious Italian food guide Il Gambero Rosso.

-Not only bread: at the counter, we find pizza slices, salty and sweet Focaccia (the whole wheat Focaccia with pears and chocolate is a delight), cookies and Tajarin pasta.
+At the counter, we find pizza slices, salty and sweet Focaccia (the whole wheat Focaccia with pears and chocolate is a delight), cookies and Tajarin homemade pasta.

 Now is the time of the Panettone (a typical Italian Christmas cake): the recipe used is as natural as the earth from which the raw materials come from flour, yeast base starter, olive oil, sugar, eggs, organic candied fruit produced by Gina.

 For people who are allergic or intolerant to milk and lactose, for people who love to eat naturally, for those who have cholesterol problems, the suggestion is to take a little trip to visit Gina and Luca’s bakery in Lu Monferrato.

 From “clean” earth grains are born free, as nature intends and so free they come to us, on our tables.
 It is worth going to Gina and Luca and we thank them for inviting us.
 Before saying goodbye, Gina invites us to visit her biodynamic vegetable garden on her small family farm.
 It will be a pleasure, a further discovery.

 Address: Strada Ca’ Pomera, 15049 Vignale Monferrato AL

 Mobile: +39 333 5241597